kubewarden/docs/src/quick-start.md

 This will produce the following output:
 `clusteradmissionpolicy.policies.kubewarden.io/privileged-pods created`

-Defining the `ClusterAdmissionPolicy` will lead to a rollout of the Kubewarden Policy Server Deployment.
+Defining the `ClusterAdmissionPolicy` will lead to a rollout of the Kubewarden default Policy Server Deployment.
 Once the new policy is ready to be served, the `kubewarden-controller` will register a [ValidatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#validatingwebhookconfiguration-v1-admissionregistration-k8s-io) object.

-Once all the instances of `policy-server` are ready, the `ValidatingWebhookConfiguration` can be shown with:
+Once all the instances of default `policy-server` are ready, the `ValidatingWebhookConfiguration` can be shown with:

 ```shell